simazhi/sinologica/content/post/2020-06-18-the-abralin-lectures.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/cr5tyw8_gT0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Augusto Soares da Silva - Bases cognitivas e letomátricas para o estudo da variação pluricêntrica do português

+[This talk, which is in Portuguese](https://youtu.be/hMFozgiYkxY), represents the sociolinguistic approach that I'm mostly familiar with, i.e., well-grounded in Cognitive Linguistic tenets.
+I have been following Soares da Silva's work in the CLR  series during my PhD, and have liked many of his papers.
+Unfortunately this talk is in Portuguese, so I couldn't fully enjoy it.
+But I hope it inspired more members of the Brazilian target audience to follow in his footsteps.

+### Shana Poplack - Code-Switching

+I like the way Poplack has outlined 'code-switching', a phenomenon that is well-studied yet defined or approached in wildly different ways, [in this talk](https://youtu.be/-zFgiLaCmA4).
+She shows that most code-switching is not composed of multiword phrases, but rather single words, and the bulk of these are established loanwords.
+Most of these words are content words, mostly nouns.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/-zFgiLaCmA4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Gregory R. Guy - The (In)Coherence of Linguistic Communities

 Decent talk on a number of sociolinguistic issues, mostly America-focused.
 [Watch it here.](https://youtu.be/JKBE9vW1pL0)

 ### Ryuko Kubota - Epistemological Racism and Language Studies: Decolonizing Knowledge